mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/msrun_launcher.md

     </tr>
 </table>

+msrun is used as an encapsulation of the Dynamic Cluster startup method, and all user-configurable environment variables can be found in [dynamic networking environment variables](https://www.mindspore.cn/docs/en/master/model_train/parallel/dynamic_cluster.html).

 ## Operating Practices

 The startup script is consistent across hardware platforms.
 The following is an example of how to write a startup script for Ascend: